Rules of Thumb to Avoid Making

 common error is teachers starting with a "traditional" style unit

-and discovering that many students never even attempt the top 2 layers!
+and discovering that many students never even attempt the top 2

-on every single unit!
+all 3 layers on every single unit!

 Keep units short - especially in the beginning.